Building an Arduino Digital Multimeter Shield

 Every electronics device that makes any measurement has a volt and/or ammeter at its heart.
 Building my own is a good way to learn more about how those devices work.

-Analog to Digital Conversion: ADC Fundamentals and Math and the ADS1115
+Analog to Digital Conversion: ADC Fundamentals, Math, and the ADS1115

 Most Arduinos have 10-bit ADCs with a 0-5VDC input range, meaning that the ADC can resolve differences of ~0.005VDC (10 bits = 1023 different levels, 5VDC / 1023 = 0.0049VDC).
 This would be fine for many applications but not a DMM.